AVSBlog/avsblog.github.io/_posts/2020-10-15-how-to-migrate-legacy-vmware-workload-to-avs.md

 5. After verifying the  cloned virtual machines in the 5.x / 6.x  environment, shut down the VM on the 4.x environment
 6. Start the clone of the virtual machine in the 5.x / 6.x environment and upgrade the VM Tools and Virtual Machine Hardware
 7. Conduct basic checks on the server and the application on the vSphere 5.x / 6.x infrastructure
-8. Applications are now sitting on HCX supported VMware infrastructure and they can now be migrated into Azure VMware Solutions
+8. Applications are now sitting on HCX supported VMware infrastructure and they can now be migrated into Azure VMware Solution
 9. Deploy AVS private Cloud in Azure and HCX Manager will be deployed in AVS
 10. Deploy HCX on Prem on the 5.x / 6.x vCenter server
 11. Log on to the 5.x / 6.x vCenter server On Prem and from the HCX plugin create a Site Pair between the On Prem and AVS in Azure